how do i know if my battery is agm

 How Do I Know if my Battery is AGM

-Vehicle batteries come in various types and unless you know distinctive things about them, you might go wrong choosing one for yourself.
+Vehicle batteries come in various types, and unless you know distinctive things about them, you might go wrong choosing one for yourself.

-Car batteries can be grouped into two – Wet cell batteries and dry cell batteries.
-AGM is a dry cell battery, it stands for Absorbed Glass Mat Battery.
+AGM is a dry cell battery; it stands for Absorbed Glass Mat Battery.

 So, how do you ascertain if the currently installed battery in your vehicle is AGM?
 Read on to find out how.